wagtail-nest/wagtail-airtable/README.md

 > **Note:** Careful not to use the production settings as you could overwrite Wagtail or Airtable data.

 Because Airtable doesn't provide a testing environment, you'll need to test against a live table.
 The best way to do this is to copy your live table to a new table (renaming it will help avoid naming confusion), and update your local settings.
 With this method, you can test to everything safely against a throw-away Airtable.
 Should something become broken beyond repair, delete the testing table and re-copy the original one.

+### Local debugging
+Due to the complexity and fragility of connecting Wagtail and Airtable (because an Airtable column can be almost any value) you may need some help debugging your setup.
+To turn on higher verbosity output, you can enable the Aritable debug setting `WAGTAIL_AIRTABLE_DEBUG = True`.
+All this does is increase the default verbosity when running the management command.
+In a standard Django management command you could run `python manage.py import_airtable appname.ModelName --verbosty=2` however when you import from Airtable using the Wagtail admin import page you won't have access to this verbosity argument.
+But enabling `WAGTAIL_AIRTABLE_DEBUG` you can manually increase the verbosity.

+> **Note**: This only only work while `DEBUG = True` in your settings as to not accidentally flood your production logs.